Section Menu

 Become A Foster Parent

-[[BECOME A FOSTER PARENT]]
+BECOME A FOSTER PARENT

-STEPS TO BECOMING A FOSTER PARENT
+STEPS TO BECOME A FOSTER PARENT

-- STEP 1: Attend an Information Session
+STEP 1: Attend an Information Session

 - Gain knowledge about foster care and ask your questions.
 Complete your fingerprints, background check*, and start your caregiver profile using our online foster care application.*Note that background checks can take up to 6-8 weeks.

-- STEP 2: Gather Documentation and Complete the Foster Parent Application
+STEP 2: Complete the Foster Parent Application

 - Our online foster care application makes it easy to upload your documents directly from your phone, computer, or other device.

-- STEP 3: Complete 24 Hours of Foster Parent Training
+STEP 3: Complete Foster Parent Training

-- STEP 4: Prepare Your Home to Meet Safety Requirements and for Home Study
+STEP 4: Prepare Your Home to Meet Safety Requirements and for Home Study

 Foster parents come from a variety of backgrounds including: